r1emu/Cyrenia/README.md

 # Cyrenia
-Cyrenia is a plugginable network packet logger.
+Cyrenia is a plugginable network proxy packet logger.
+It works without being injected in the target process at all.

 How to use :
  - Launch `Racia.py` ; Chose a target server which will be proxified.